 Smarter Business: When the first 3–5 links in search results are often paid or sponsored, how can a small business with an organic SEO strategy compete?

 Nelly Phelan: Ensuring you have a good organic SEO strategy as well as backlinks from other sources is essential to achieving good-quality rankings and a competitive edge.

 This means including lots of keywords in your website content to strengthen your organic SEO, while also reaching out to anywhere your business is mentioned online and asking them to feature links from their website to yours, to increase backlinks.

 Focus on combining your customers’ needs with your unique offer.
 ELK is renowned for its beautiful ‘wooden jewellery’ and ‘resin jewellery’ – words that are not as highly competitive in comparison to, say, the term ‘necklace’.
 However, they are words our customers use when searching for a business like ELK.

 Identifying more specific or niche keywords such as these, which are relevant to your brand, is a great way to establish a competitive edge.

-These tools provide bite-sized, easy to manage checklists to help you build your organic SEO strategy in a time frame that works with your schedule.
+Nelly: Make the most of the tools available in the marketplace.
+A good example is Ranking Coach.
+It provides bite-sized, easy-to-manage checklists to help you build your organic SEO strategy in a time frame that works with your schedule.

-As a small business, checking in on your rankings each week and spending just a little time ticking off the list of activities to help improve your ranking position will reap rewards over time.
+Checking in on your rankings each week and spending just a little time ticking off the list of activities to help improve your ranking position will reap rewards over time.